-signage should not obscure window in
+signage should not obscure window in Boston, MA USA

-- All signage should conform with By-laws and regulations. - Signage should aid pedestrians and drivers in navigating the area, - Signs should be well maintained and constructed using high quality materials.
+- All signage should conform with By-laws and regulations. - Signage should aid pedestrians and drivers in navigating the area, especially at night. - Signs should be well maintained and constructed using high quality materials.